cmmvio/cmmv-hive/guidelines/MODELS_INDEX.md

-# 🤖 MODELS INDEX - LLM Consensus Gate Contribution Tracker
+# 🤖 MODELS INDEX - LLM Consensus Gate Contribution Log

-## 📊 INDEX OVERVIEW

-### Index Purpose
-This file serves as the central registry for all AI model contributions to the LLM Consensus Gate project.
-It maintains accurate records of:
+*This file is the central registry for all AI model contributions.
+For the protocol governing this log, see `guidelines/INDEX_PROTOCOL.md`.*
-- Model identification and metadata
-- Contribution timestamps and session tracking
-- File creation and modification records
-- Index optimization and embedding vectors
-- Collaboration compliance verification

-### Index Optimization Features
-- **🔍 Semantic Search**: Embedding-based file and contribution search
-- **📈 Performance Tracking**: Query speed and accuracy metrics
-- **🔗 Reference Mapping**: Inter-file relationship tracking
-- **⏰ Temporal Analysis**: Contribution timeline and patterns
-- **📋 Metadata Indexing**: Complete file attribute cataloging

 ---